cyborginstitute/administration/source/glossary.rst

       Understandable or knowable.
 From "grok."
 Derived from Robert Heinlein's *Stranger in a Strange Land*.

+   grok
+      To understand or to know.
+Derived from Robert Heinlein's *Stranger in a Strange Land*.

    NCSA
       National Center for Supercomputing Applications.
 Located at the University of Illinois Campaign-Urbana, the NCSA is notable for